Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Further Discussions

 \subsection{Memoryless Unmeasured Confounding}

 Our proposal relies on a ``memoryless unmeasured confounding assumption'' that requires the unmeasured confounders $U_t$ to be conditionally independent of the past observations and latent confounders given $S_t$, at each time $t$.
 This assumption might be violated in some applications.
-We discuss several possible relaxations of this assumption and extend our proposal to settings without this assumption in this section.
+We discuss several possible relaxations of this assumption in this section.

 One way to relax this assumption is to allow $U_t$ to depend on past observations.
 Specifically, we impose the following ``high-order memoryless unmeasured confounding assumption'': For some integer $K\ge 1$, we assume $U_t$ is conditionally independent of $\{ (S_j,U_j,A_j,M_j,R_j): j\le t-K \}$ given $S_t \cup \{ (S_j,A_j,M_j,R_j): t-K< j<t \}$.
 Suppose $K$ is known to us.
 If we define a new state vector $S_t^*=S_t \cup \{ (S_j,A_j,M_j,R_j): t-K< j<t \}$, then $U_t$ satisfies the memoryless unmeasured confounding assumption given $S_t^*$.
 As such, our proposal is equally applicable to the transformed dataset.